 Hazards exist in every workplace in many different forms: sharp edges, falling objects, flying sparks, chemicals, noise and a myriad of other potentially dangerous situations.
 The Occupational Safety and Health Administration (OSHA) requires that employers protect their employees from workplace hazards that can cause injury.

 Controlling a hazard at its source is the best way to protect employees.
 Depending on the hazard or workplace conditions, OSHA recommends the use of engineering or work practice controls to manage or eliminate hazards to the greatest extent possible.
 For example, building a barrier between the hazard and the employees is an engineering control; changing the way in which employees perform their work is a work practice control.

 When elimination, substitution, engineering, and administrative controls are not feasible or do not provide sufficient protection, employers must provide personal protective equipment (PPE) to their employees and ensure its use.
 Personal protective equipment, commonly referred to as "PPE", is equipment worn to minimize exposure to a variety of hazards.
-Examples of PPE include such items as gloves, foot and eye protection, protective hearing devices (earplugs, muffs) hard hats, respirators and full body suits.
+Examples of PPE include such items as gloves, foot and eye protection, protective hearing devices (earplugs, muffs), hard hats, respirators and full body suits.
 Remember, PPE is the last resort in hazard control, not the first choice.
-Some employers may mistakenly believe PPE is the end all to be all.
-They might do too much, not too little (see illustration below).
+Some employers may mistakenly believe PPE is the end-all be-all.
+They might do too much, not too little.

 This course will help both employers and employees do the following:

 The information in this course is general in nature and does not address all workplace hazards or PPE requirements.
 The information, methods and procedures in this course are based on the OSHA requirements for PPE as set forth in the Code of Federal Regulations (CFR) for general industry at: OSHA

 To begin your training, click on the module links below.
 If you are just starting this course, you should start with module 1.